Stock market today: Amazon's surge leads a rally on Wall Street

 All those distortions make the numbers difficult to parse, “but it doesn’t change our view that the labor market should further decelerate in coming months,” said Scott Wren, senior global market strategist at Wells Fargo Investment Institute.

-The hope on Wall Street is that the economy will still avoid a recession, even if the job market continues to slow, thanks in part to coming cuts to rates by the Fed.
-It has so far remained more resilient than feared.
+The hope on Wall Street is that the economy will still avoid a recession, even with that expected slowdown inthe job market, thanks in part to coming cuts to rates by the Fed.
+The overall economy has so far remained more resilient than feared.

 A separate report on Friday said U.S. manufacturing contracted by more last month than economists expected.
 It's been one of the areas of the economy hurt most by the Fed's keeping interest rates at a two-decade high until September.

-In stock markets abroad, indexes rose across much of Europe after finishing mixed in Asia.
+In stock markets abroad, indexes rose across much of Europe after finishing lower across much of Asia outside of Hong Kong.

 AP Writers Matt Ott and Zimo Zhong contributed.